-Since Portugal is part of the European Union, Portugal immigration depends on your nationality, the purpose of your stay, and length of time in Portugal.
+Since Portugal is part of the European Union (EU), Portugal immigration depends on your nationality, the purpose of your stay, and the length of time in Portugal.

-Naturally, the visa holder of a European passport or EEA/Swiss nationals can easily enter Portugal by showing their identity cards.
-While European citizens can freely move to Portugal if they intend to stay longer than three months they must request a registration certificate.
-European citizens can also obtain a permanent residence certificate after five years of living in Portugal.
+Naturally, the visa holder of a European passport or EEA/Swiss nationals can easily arrive in Portugal by showing their identity cards.
+While European citizens can freely move to Portugal if they intend to stay longer than three months, they must request a registration certificate.
+After five years of living in Portugal, European citizens can also obtain a permanent residence certificate.

-All other foreign nationals classified as ‘non-EU’ will need some form of a visa (unless their country has a special agreement with Portugal).
-Portuguese visas are processed by the Portuguese embassy or consulate in your country of residence, while the Portuguese Immigration Office called SEF is responsible for issuing Portuguese resident permits.
+All other foreign nationals classified as ‘non-EU’ will need some form of a visa and residency permit (unless their country has a special agreement with Portugal).
+Portuguese visas are processed by the Portuguese Embassy or Portuguese Embassy in your country of residence, while the Portuguese Immigration Office, called SEF, is responsible for issuing you with a Portuguese residency visa.

-The United States, Canada, Australia, and New Zealand all have international agreements with Portugal, meaning, nationals can enter and stay in Portugal for 90 days within a six-month period, without needing a visa.
+The United States, Canada, Australia, New Zealand, and the United Kingdom all have international agreements with Portugal, meaning nationals can enter and stay in Portugal for 90 days within a six-month period without needing a visa.

-For non-EU/EFTA nationals who want to stay longer than three months, they must apply for a long-term visa or Portuguese residency visa before arriving.
+For non-EU/non-EEA/non-EFTA nationals who want to stay longer than three months, they must apply for a long-term visa or Portuguese residency visa before arriving.
 This gives them an extra opportunity to apply for a Portuguese residence permit after arrival.